About Neurodiversity

 Misophonia

-Is characterised by intense and adverse emotional responses to sounds that often go unnoticed by most individuals, such as chewing or breathing.
+Misphonia is characterised by intense and adverse emotional responses to sounds that often go unnoticed by most individuals, such as chewing or breathing.
 Exposure to these sounds can evoke feelings of chest pressure and other symptoms associated with anxiety.

 Eating sounds (loud chewing, smacking lips)